Chlorophyllin inhibits carcinogenetic effects of aflatoxin B1

 Conclusions: The researchers concluded that chlorophyllin is able to bind to Aflatoxin B1 in such a way as to minimize its ability to damage DNA.
 They associated this ability with the well-known anti-cancer effects of a diet high in green vegetables.

-Comment by Dr. Chris Reynolds: Chlorophyllin is a commercial product purported to contain chlorophyll.
-However this is highly unlikely as chlorophyll oxidizes rapidly and cannot be preserved for more than a day or two.
-Therefore, it appears that the researchers may have been misled in this study.
-The question therefore arises as to what other “ingredient(s)” in Chlorophyllin could possibly have produced such remarkable results.
+Comment by Dr. Chris Reynolds: Chlorophyllin is a commercial product purported to contain chlorophyll, but this molecule oxidizes rapidly once the leaf is crushed and cannot be preserved for more than a day or two.
+The researchers may therefore have been misled in this study.
+The question then arises as to what other “ingredient(s)” in Chlorophyllin could possibly have produced such remarkable results.

 2. Smela, ME., Currier, SS., Bailey, EA., Essigmann, JM.
 The chemistry and biology of aflatoxin B(1): from mutational spectrometry to carcinogenesis.
 Carcinogenesis.
 2001 Apr;22(4):535-45.